gordtulloch/obsy/README.md

 ![](static/images/github-cover.png)
 OBSY is an Open Source observatory management system intended for amateur astronomers who want to automate data collection in their observatories.
 The system forms a meta layer over the KStars/EKOS imaging and telescope control system, feeding nightly schedules to the EKOS Scheduler and capturing the results.

 NOTE THIS SOFTWARE IS IN ACTIVE DEVELOPMENT AND NO RELEASE CANDIDATE IS AVAILABLE YET.
-ESTIMATE FIRST RELEASE FEB 1 2025.
+ESTIMATE FIRST RELEASE MAR 31 2025.

 Detailed documentation has been moved to the project Wiki.